 subnet group.
 ElastiCache uses that subnet group to choose a subnet and IP

+addresses within that subnet to associate with your nodes.
 (A subnet is a range of IP addresses in your VPC.)

 Redis (cluster mode disabled) clusters, use the Primary Endpoint for all write